dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 - [Footnotes and Credits](#footnotes-and-credits)

 Full Stack Deep Learning Bootcamp provides an excellent guide on many different questions keeping up DL practitioner such as, "How to start with ML Projects?", "What steps are involved?"
-As the graphics below describes this course was about practices in creating production-ready projects.
+As the graphics below describes, this course was about practices in creating production-ready projects.

 <p align="center">
 <img src='/images/dl_project/course.png' width="50%"/>